 - Indirect access through the supply chain: vendors and suppliers

-Contemporary POS thus appears to be more vulnerable to the attackers who try to position themselves somewhere in the whole supply chain and sound to sign a contract for rendering outsourcing services.
-The whole story does start here and the target company incurs financial losses in the short-run.
+Contemporary POS thus appears to be more vulnerable to attackers who try to position themselves somewhere in the whole supply chain and sound to sign a contract for rendering outsourcing services.
+The whole story does start here and the target company incurs financial losses in the short run.

 Email Oriented Attacks